 - 2-3 tablespoons of Sriracha chili sauce add more or less to taste

 - 10 lettuce leaves I use green leaf lettuce but you can use bib lettuce, even head lettuce, whatever you prefer

-Whisk in 1 tsp of cornstarch to thicken the sauce.
+- Whisk in 1 teaspoon of cornstarch to thicken the sauce.
 Cover the pan and cook for about 5 minutes longer or until desired thickness is reached.